 Family physician Dr. Mike Spertus took an assignment in Australia and says that it has advanced his career and improved his medical skills.
 “I’ve definitely seen everything from newborns, to pregnant women, to adolescents, adults, and geriatric…quite a big mix.
 I see a large amount of mental health and also doing pain management and acupuncture too.
 This clinical experience has been quite valuable.”

-Get started on your own adventure
+Get started on your own international adventure

 Kari Redfield is a professional content marketing writer.
 She also is a novelist and writes for newsstand magazines and has had work appear in publications such as Arizona Highways, Sedona Magazine, and American Fitness.
 And like the locums physicians profiled in these stories, she loves the flexibility and new experiences that her unique job provides, and loves to travel.
 She has been known to spend weeks in the U.S. West in her Aliner, checking out classic trad rock climbs, epic mountain bike rides, and other adventures while writing from the road.